-Georgia Chief Science Officers (CSO) is a STEM leadership development program for middle and high school students across the state, enhancing students’ leadership, communication, and advocacy skills.
-Students are elected to become their school’s CSOs and are empowered to lead STEM/STEAM initiatives at their schools and in their communities.
+Georgia Chief Science Officers (CSO) is a STEM leadership development program for middle and high school students, enhancing students’ leadership, communication, and project management skills.
+Students are empowered to lead STEM/STEAM initiatives at their schools and in their communities.
 CSOs meet with legislators, school board members, and policymakers to lend their voices to conversations about STEM education and workforce development in our state.
 CSOs build relationships with STEM industry mentors and connect with companies and careers in their region.

-The program is part of the International CSO consortium, launched in 2015 in Arizona.
-Georgia CSOs are joining more than 800 other CSOs in Arizona, Oregon, Michigan, Missouri, Indiana, Tennessee, and Kuwait!
-New networks are starting up in California, Florida, Kansas, Pennsylvania, New York, and Mexico.
+The program is part of the International CSO consortium, led by the Arizona Technology Council Foundation.
+Georgia CSOs are joining more than 1000 other CSOs in Arizona, Oregon, Michigan, New York, Delaware, Florida, Pennsylvania, Texas, Mexico, Kuwait, and Kenya.

 In 2020-2021, the program includes 46 students from 25 schools in Atlanta, Clayton, Cobb, DeKalb, Fulton, and Paulding counties.
 Check out our recent News Releases: Science ATL welcomes a new class of Chief Science Officers (August 13, 2019), CSOs on the Go (November 3, 2020).

 Georgia Chief Science Officers is a program of Science ATL, engineers of Atlanta Science Festival, and was launched in 2018 with funding from The Arthur M. Blank Family Foundation.
 Current sponsors include UPS, International Paper, Lockheed Martin, Cox Enterprises, Delta Community, and Norfolk Southern.